-Thirteenth Sunday in Ordinary Time B/2009
+Thirteenth Sunday in Ordinary Time B2024

-We all love life and want to live a rich and abundant life.
-That is why we try to keep ourselves in good shape and care for the health of our children and ourselves.
-However, in spite of this love of life, we realize that we cannot escape the reality of death.
-Sooner or later, one day or another, we have to confront death and leave all that we have treasured so much behind us.
+We all love life and want to live as long as possible.
+For that reason, we care for our health and that our family.
+However, in spite of that love of life, we cannot escape the reality of death.
+Sooner or later, we have to confront death and leave behind us all that we have treasured so much.

 When facing such a reality, a question comes often to our mind: Why shall we die?
 After all, what is death?
 Where does it come from?
 Why did God create it?
 To these questions, the Writer of the book of Wisdom answers: God did not make death.
-Everything of what he created from the beginning was good.
-Human beings have been created imperishable and capable of sharing in God's eternal life.
+Everything that he created from the beginning was good.
+Human beings have been created imperishable and in the image of his own nature.
 Death entered the world by the envy of the devil.
-Since then, it has become part of our human nature to the point that we cannot escape it anymore.
+Since then, it has become part of our human nature to the point that we cannot escape it.

-It is clear that what the text is talking about is physical death.
-We know, however, that God's intention from the beginning was that we live eternally in his presence.
-If that is the case, then, we understand, as St John says, why God sent his son Jesus in the world, so that whoever believes in him may not die, but have eternal life.
+For sure, what the text is talking about is physical death.
+We know, however, that God's intention from the beginning was that we live eternally with him, in his Kingdom.
+That is what St John suggests by saying, "God sent his son Jesus in the world, so that whoever believes in him may not die, but has eternal life" (3: 16).

-That mission received from the Father and which consists in giving life, is what Jesus is fulfilling in today's Gospel through the healing of the sick woman and the resurrection of the daughter of the official of the Synagogue.
-These two cases are significantly important and tell us something of God's Kingdom in its relationship to our life.
+That mission of giving life is what Jesus is fulfilling in today's Gospel through the healing of the sick woman and the resurrection of the daughter of Synagogue's official.
+These two cases are significantly important for us.
+They tell us something of God's Kingdom in its relationship to human life.
 First of all, we have Jairus, the Synagogue Official, who implores Jesus to save his sick daughter.
 Then, we have the hemorrhagic lady who was also in search of healing after many years of misery and suffering.

-In both cases, Jesus intervenes and heals the sick after they begged him.
-While the young girl is raised from the dead, the hemorrhagic woman is restored to full health.
-The first element that comes out of the Gospel is the importance of faith.
-In both cases, Jesus insists on faith in him.
-What Jesus requires in this regard is trust in him that he is able to give to those who beg him whatever they ask of him.
-In that sense, we can say that faith is more than the knowledge about God or things about him.
-It is all about our confidence and trust we must have in the word of the Scriptures, that even if our situation is humanly impossible, God can change it for the best for our good and benefit.
+In both cases, Jesus intervenes and heals them.
+While the young girl was raised from the dead, the hemorrhagic woman was restored to full health.
+The most important thing that our Lord highlights in this Gospel is the importance of faith.

+Faith here has to be understood as trust in our Lord that he is cable of giving to those who beg him whatever they ask of him.
+Faith is more than the knowledge about God or the things about him.
+It is all about confidence and trust we must have in the word of the Scriptures, that even if our situation is humanly impossible, God can change it for the best for our good.

-The hemorrhagic woman has understood it quite well.
-She did not want to come and face Jesus.
-Her faith told her that even from the back and in the midst of the crowd, if she could just be touching the cloak of Jesus, she could be healed.
+The hemorrhagic woman understood it quite well.
+She did not want to come and face our Lord.
+Her faith told her that even from the back and in the midst of the crowd, if she could just touch his cloak, she would be healed.
 What she wanted in her faith is what happened to her.

-In the same way, Jesus asked of the chief of the Synagogue just one thing, namely not to be afraid about the gravity of the situation of his daughter, but to trust him and do what he recommended.
-In the end, what he wanted for his daughter by coming to Jesus in faith, is what happened to him.
+In the same way, our Lord asked of the chief of the Synagogue just one thing, namely not to be afraid about the gravity of the situation of his daughter, but to trust him and do what he recommends.
+In the end, what he wanted for his daughter by coming to our Lord in faith happened to him.
 In other words, even if it is true that God gives us beyond our merits and what we ask of him, he gives us also according to our faith.